 Field-hunting tip

-Look in porphyry copper deposits country — that is the host setting where nukundamite typically forms.
+Look in porphyry copper deposits country, the host setting where nukundamite typically forms.
 If you start seeing chalcopyrite, bornite, pyrite in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.